-When you train at home, you are likely to join fitness communities where other guys hang out that train and they post their stats and pictures.
+When you train at home, you are likely to join fitness communities where other guys hang out who lift heavy things and they post their stats and pictures.

-You look at these guys, some being this huge and strong, and you may feel like you are just a puny excuse for a male of our species.
+You look at those dudes, some being this huge and strong, and you may feel like you are just a puny excuse for a male of our species.

-In reality, you simply surrounded yourself with men that are far from the norm.
+In reality, you surrounded yourself with guys that are far from the norm.
 Your system of reference is off.
-To find out how you really stack up against the vast majority of guys out there, check these stats.
+To find out how you really stack up against the vast majority of men out there, check these stats.
 They represent the true averages, taken from the general male population:

 |Stat||The Average Guy|

 |Chest||40 inches (102 cm) inhaled|